GenericMappingTools/gmt/doc/rst/source/psconvert.rst

     unit and/or impose different width and height (**Note**: This may change the image aspect ratio).
 What happens here is that Ghostscript will do the re-interpolation work and the final image will retain the DPI resolution set by **-E**.
-Use **-I+sm** to set a maximum size and the new *width* are only imposed if the original figure width exceeds it.
+Use **-I+sm** to set a maximum size and the new *width* is only imposed if the original figure width exceeds it.
 Append /\ *height* to also impose a maximum height in addition to the width.
     Alternatively, use **-I+S**\ *scale* to scale the image by a constant factor.